 In the meantime, bring a large pan with plenty of salted water to a boil.
 Once boiling, add the noodles and cook them for 6-7 minutes.
 Drain and set aside.

 To make the kimchi: In a large non-reactive bowl, mix the water and the salt.
 Whisk for a minute or two or until the salt is dissolved.
-Add the cabbage to the bowl and make sure it’s covered by the salted water.
+Add the cabbage to the bowl and make sure it’s covered by the salted water (brine).
 Let it sit in the fridge overnight.

 Mash the garlic cloves, ginger and chilli into a mortar and pestle.
-Rub this paste into the cabbage and pack it all together into a clean 1 liter jar.
-Make sure the cabbage is submerged in the brine (the brine should be 1 cm above the cabbage).
+Rub this paste into the cabbage.
+Add the chopped leek to the mixture and pack everything together into a clean 1 liter jar.
+With your clean fingers, press the cabbage down into the jar so that it releases some of the brine.
+Make sure the cabbage is submerged in the brine (it should be 1 cm above the cabbage).
+If it’s not, add back some of the brine you previously reserved.
 Cover the kimchi with another jar, slightly smaller than the one you’re using, filled with water or beans to press the cabbage down.
-Check your kimchi every day and, with your clean fingers, press it down a little bit each time.
-After a week, it’s ready to be eaten and you can store it in the fridge, where it will continue to ferment but at a much slower pace.
+Check your kimchi every day and, with your clean fingers, press it down a little bit each time, always making sure it’s covered by the brine.
+After a week or so, it’s ready to be eaten and you can store it in the fridge, where it will continue to ferment but at a much slower pace.

 To assemble: add to each bowl a fairly good amount of soba noodles, and top them with plenty of sauce (1-2 tablespoons per person or as much as you want).
 Add the raw vegetables (radishes, mushrooms and greens), the pan fried tofu and, finally, the kimchi (I add about 2 tablespoons per bowl).